WebAssembly/spec/spectec/test-prose/TEST.md

 allocfunc m func
 1. Let fi be { MODULE: m; CODE: func; }.
+2. Let a be |s.FUNC|.
-2. Append fi to the s.FUNC.
+3. Append fi to the s.FUNC.
-3. Return |s.FUNC|.
+4. Return a.

 allocfuncs m x_0*
 1. If x_0* is [], then: